 Before performing any sort of failover testing, do the following so that you can predict the expected results and examine the actual results:

-- 1. Verify the state of the HA cluster: - Check the resource fail counts for each resource primitive on each node:
+- 1. Verify the state of the HA cluster: - a.
+Check the resource fail counts:

 ha# crm resource failcount resourcePRIMITIVE show nodename